igrishaev/pg2/README.md

 [{:id 1}]
 ~~~

-What is great about `update`, you can use expressions instead of plain values
+What is great about `update` is, you can use such complex expressions as
-for increasing counters, negation and similar cases.
-Below, we alter the primary
+increasing counters, negation and so on.
+Below, we alter the primary key by
-key by adding 100 to it, negate the `active` column, and change the `name`
+adding 100 to it, negate the `active` column, and change the `name` column with
-column with dull concatenation:
+dull concatenation:

 ~~~clojure
 (pgh/update conn